cdktf/cdktf-provider-dns/docs/provider.csharp.md

 Required if `key_name` is set.

 When using TSIG authentication, the algorithm to use for HMAC.
 Valid values are `hmac-md5`, `hmac-sha1`, `hmac-sha256` or `hmac-sha512`.
+Value can also be sourced from the DNS_UPDATE_KEYALGORITHM environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/dns/3.3.1/docs#key_algorithm DnsProvider#key_algorithm}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/dns/3.3.2/docs#key_algorithm DnsProvider#key_algorithm}

 ---